czekster/BDMPathfinder/README.md

 Steps to run the case study (the tool was tested in MS-Windows 10, but will run on GNU/Linux without any significant changes):
 1. Clone the repository at GitHub - [https://github.com/czekster/BDMPathfinder](https://github.com/czekster/BDMPathfinder)
-2. Run the Command Line Interface (command.exe)
+2. Run the Command Line Interface (on MS-Windows, it is the `command.exe` tool)
 3. Go to the folder where you clone the GitHub repository (mine is `C:\Users\stout\Desktop\BDMPathfinder-GitClone`)
 4. Edit the properties file to adjust to your configuration and parameters (file is `bdmp-properties.txt`, but you could create any other from this one and then pass it as argument to `bdmp-run-all.pl` script)
    - Note: I used the property `DURATION=6` (eg, simulating six hours), for the actual figure, you should put `DURATION=96` here! *I stress that it will take several hours to complete.*